The Deceivers (Masters novel): Relations with other books in the series

 William is the father of Rodney Savage, the protagonist in Nightrunners of Bengal, set during the Indian Rebellion of 1857.

-Film version
+Reception

+"It offers color and violence in large gobs" said the Washington Post.
+The New York Times called it "an unfocused work that never comes to grips with its material".

+Adaptations

+The novel was adapted for radio by the BBC in 1984.

 Film rights were bought by John Davis of The Rank Organisation in the late 1950s.
 It was adapted in 1988 as the Merchant Ivory Productions film starring Shashi Kapoor, Pierce Brosnan, Bijaya Jena, Saeed Jaffrey, Rajesh Vivek, and Dalip Tahil.